MandarGogate/av-challenge-website/getting-started/submission.md

 - Member registration: €40 EUR
 - Member student registration: €25 EUR

+Registration is now open.
+You have two options to register:

-Register for the workshop [here.](https://interspeech2024.org/satellite/)
+- Register for the workshop and Interspeech [here.](https://interspeech2024.org/satellite/)

+- Register for the workshop alone: TBA

 # Evaluation